 At the end of the lecture, event moderator interrupt once again saying that time is running out.
 The lecturer is now speeding up his talk, getting faster over the slides and extract only the most important thing he wanted to say.
 He ends his lecture.

 Tip 6: When organizing lectures, workshops, presentations and panel discussions, keep in mind that you should always leave time for questions and clarifications.
 Interaction with visitors sometimes is even more important than the official part.

 We are leaving the hall hurriedly as if we were expelled.
-Event moderator, who will moderate following lectures tells us to stay to attend the next lecture on … I did not hear what is it about, as I already went out.
+Event moderator, who will moderate following lectures tells us to stay to attend the next lecture on … We did not hear what is it about, as we already went out.

 Tip 7: Collaborate with colleagues.
 Sounds logical, but still… First event moderator at the end of the lecture could tell us that there are some other presentations today.
 He could arouse interest and some of us would stay in the room.
 But he didn’t.
 He finished his job, not looking the bigger picture of the entire event, that he was just a small part of it.
 He forgot the most important thing in event coordination, behavior towards people.

-The presentation that I came to hear fully met my expectation.
+The presentation that we came to hear fully met our expectation.
 Nothing could spoil that.